DmIvanov/DmIvanov.github.io/_posts/2018-12-02-code-optimization-for-swift-and-objective-c.md

   - build process
   - compiler
   - iOS
+share: true

 ---

 Some time ago I needed to switch off asserts for one of the configurations in our project.
 I kinda read somewhere that whether or not asserts compile to the resulting binary depends primarily on the code optimisation level.
 But I wondered if there was any way to control the asserts without changing the optimisation level?
 What if I don't want to touch it for the asserts only?
 Do we have separate optimisation levels for Swift and Objective-C code?
 What do they mean, what are they influence on?
 How do two compilers in the mixed Swift/ObjC project work together optimising the code?
 What specifically the compiler does for each optimisation level?

-To answer these question I tried to get some details about XCode build pipeline, about how the compilers work and where is the place for the code optimization in the process.
+To answer these question I tried to get some details about xcode build pipeline, about how the compilers work and where is the place for the code optimization in the process.
 Tell you in advance that I couldn't find satisfying answers for all of my questions, but the picture of the building process, compilers and optimisation levels became more clear for me.